 to return to the Conservation page of John Mason's main site, please

 at the bottom of any of these pages.

-The construction of new roads or
+The construction of new

 tracks in upland areas frequently exposes much bedrock and it follows